 1: What’s included?

 Typically, having a furnished apartment means you can move in and have everything in place: bed, kitchen (even with cutlery, bedding, and towels), wardrobe, TV, and couch.
-The internet fees are often included, but it is not standard.
-If internet isn’t included, you can easily compare your price options online and book right away.
+The Internet fees are often included, but it is not standard.
+If the internet isn’t included, you can easily compare your price options online and book right away.
 To be sure that everything you need is included during your stay, check the apartment description/photos, or make sure you ask before moving.
 Electricity should also be included, but again, if it’s not, don’t stress.
 You can also quickly compare electricity providers and prices online and get set up right away.
 There are some great options in Düsseldorf!

 2: Confirm what’s included in the price

 You typically won’t need to worry about additional costs, as all fees are often included in the overall monthly rent.
-Additional costs must be specified by the landlord in his offer (due to the German consumer protection act).
+Additional costs must be specified by the landlord in his offer (due to the German Consumer Protection Act).
 Typical additional costs include heating, internet, electricity, waste disposal, cleaning fees, and general costs of maintenance.

 TIP: The German waste disposal system might be a bit different than what you’re used to, get familiar with the system before arriving to ensure a smooth transition.